Lauren Mallett

 like a buffet—come on,

-all yours, here
+all yours, here—and my step

 sinks the wood to the far enough below shift of sand.